 This Homemade Hawaiian Cake is packed with pineapple, bananas, coconut, and pecans, and topped with cream cheese frosting and coconut.
 It’s a little taste of Hawaii, and WOW is it good!

 It’s moist and tender, and full of textures and flavors.
 The cake itself is reminiscent of banana bread, but with crushed pineapple, coconut, and pecans, too.
+And the homemade cream cheese frosting is the literal icing on the cake!

 It’s decadent, not too sweet, and an all-around crowd pleaser of a cake.
 Which is perfect, because it feeds a crowd.
+Here are a few of my tips for making it:

+P.S.
 If you love tropical flavors, don’t miss my Old Fashioned Pineapple Cookies!

 Ingredients